nesi/snakemake_workshop/README.md

 ## Setup

 This is an online workshop that will use Jupyter on [NeSI](https://www.nesi.org.nz/).
 You will need to have a NeSI account in order to fully participate in the workshop.
-Those that register will be sent instructions on how to do this approximately 10 days before the event. **Ticket sales for this event end on 3 September 2021.**
+Those that register will be sent instructions on how to do this approximately 10 days before the event.

 ## Workshop